Student Leadership Award

 Michigan AEYC recognizes that emerging professionals need opportunities to work and learn alongside leaders in our field.
 The Michigan AEYC Student Leadership Scholarship Award provides opportunities for education and leadership to an undergraduate student who is pursuing a bachelor’s degree in either elementary certification with the early childhood endorsement or child development.
 The purpose of providing a scholarship for this student is to develop a base for future leadership both in the profession and in the organization.

 This award will be given to one student each year who, through his/her academic record and professional involvement, indicate strong leadership skills in the field of early childhood education or child development.
 A student may apply for an award more than one time.
+The application and supporting materials must be submitted electronically by 5:00 pm on February 1, 2024.

 - A scholarship of $2000, disbursed in the fall.